atsamd-rs/atsamd/README.md

-# atsamd support for Rust
+# atsamd and atsame support for Rust

-This repo holds various things that support/enable working with atmel samd11, samd21 and samd51 based devices, such as the Adafruit Metro M0, Trinket M0 and Gemma M0, using Rust.
+This repo holds various things that support/enable working with atmel samd11, samd21, samd51 and same54 based
+devices, such as the Adafruit Metro M0, Trinket M0 and Gemma M0, using Rust.

 [![Build Status](https://travis-ci.org/atsamd-rs/atsamd.svg?branch=master)](https://travis-ci.org/atsamd-rs/atsamd)